koenderks/aRtsy/README.md

 #### Watercolors

 This artwork implements the algorithm described in Tyler Hobbs' blog post [A guide to simulating watercolor paint with generative art](https://tylerxhobbs.com/essays/2017/a-generative-approach-to-simulating-watercolor-paints).
-It works by simulating and layering several geometric shapes, and deforming these shapes by repeatedly splitting their edges.
+It works by layering several geometric shapes and deforming these shapes by repeatedly splitting their edges.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/watercolors/2021-09-23.png' width='270' height='270'>